rom1504/TvSeriesOrganizer/README.md

  * Track the episode and series you have seen
  * Air time of episodes
  * Display upcoming series/season/episode
+ * Search and add any series you want

 ### Roadmap
  * Download subtitles from subtitles website